Trina0224/osumosan/README.md

 # Deployment Issue and Solutions
 1. Manually reinstall opencc and others. command: pip install opencc youtube_transcript_api bs4 pymongo
 2. Create a file named .replit.
 Put python main.py after "run" This can help to solve the "index.html" issue.
 3. A credit card is required.
 4. A special GPT Token is required for this repo.
+5. During the deployment stage, Public directory is "/"

 # ChatGPT Line Bot